lcpp-org/RustBCA/README.md

 For those eager to get started with the standalone code, try running one of the examples in the `RustBCA/examples` directory.
-Note that to automatically manipulate input files and reproduce the plots located on the [Wiki], these require several optional, but common, [Python] packages (`matplotlib`, `numpy`, `scipy`, `shapely`, and `toml`).
+Note that to automatically manipulate input files and reproduce the plots located on the [Wiki], these may require some optional [Python] packages (`matplotlib`, `numpy`, `scipy`, `shapely`, and `toml`).

 ### H trajectories and collision cascades in a boron nitride dust grain